jacobquirke/100-days-of-code/log.md

 **Today's Progress** Focused learning of React.
 Need to get comfortable in the front end before I go crazy in other areas.
 I want to be a specialist in HTML/CSS, JavaScript, React & Bootstrap.
 I can learn others from there.
 I should focus on these for now.

 **Thoughts** It feels good to have a clearer focus.
 IT may not be the best in the job hunt but I know it's important that I focus my time in order to learn more effectively.

+### Day 19: 22 October 2019: Tuesday

+**Today's Progress** Solid work on React - Codeacademy is a much better system of tutorials so I might focus on that and do the projects on freecodecamp just for the certifications (only two to go I believe plus the Full Stack one as a plus).
+Listened to more Syntax but not everything makes sense at the moment - just need to get used to the terminology.

+**Thoughts** It's very addictive to learn new things like this.
+It's challenging at times but, like Dark Souls, no matter how difficult it gets, I keep coming back for more punishment.